aeslaughter/moose/modules/tensor_mechanics/doc/content/documentation/systems/BCs/CavityPressure/index.md

 The moles of gas, the temperature, and the cavity volume in \eqref{eq:ideal_gas_law} are free to change with time.
 The moles of gas $n$ at any time is the original amount of gas (computed based on original pressure, temperature, and volume) plus the amount in the cavity due to any gas injected during the simulation.

-The Cavity Pressure Action system consists of three separate actions, listed in \ref{cavity_pressure_action_table}, which are all created within the same block.
+The Cavity Pressure Action system consists of three separate actions, listed in [cavity_pressure_action_table], which are all created within the same block.

 !table id=cavity_pressure_action_table caption=Correspondence Among Action Functionality and MooseObjects
 | Functionality     | Replaced Classes   | Specific Action   | Associated Parameters   |